DaVita pharmacy unit settles U.S. billing probe for $63.7 million

 “Improper billing practices and unlawful financial inducements to health program beneficiaries can drive up our nation’s health care costs,” Acting Assistant Attorney General Chad Readler said in a statement.

+DaVita cooperated with the investigation and self-reported some of the potential violations, according to the settlement agreement.
+Of the $63.7 million, about $22.2 million reflects money DaVita already has repaid the government.

+“DaVita is proud that its team discovered and self-disclosed these issues to the federal government in 2015 and 2016 and cooperated with the government in resolving them,” the company said in a statement.

-The settlement will resolve claims that DaVita disclosed itself to the government and that were also contained in a whistleblower lawsuit filed by two former DaVita Rx employees, Patsy Gallian and Monique Jones.
+The settlement will also resolve claims that were contained in a whistleblower lawsuit filed by two former DaVita Rx employees, Patsy Gallian and Monique Jones.

 The lawsuit was filed in 2016 under the False Claims Act, which allows whistleblowers to sue companies on the government’s behalf to recover taxpayer money paid out based on fraudulent claims.